Backpack: Cook - Island Lakes Loop

 Where the cliff meets that lakeshore you will find a trail traveling through a willow thicket and then emerges on a meadow.
 After a short traverse through the meadow along the lakeshore the trail curves to the left (east) away from the lake and crosses a small drainage.

 On the east side of the drainage the path fades as it climbs through willows.
 Ahead you will see the continuation of the trail climbing a low hill.
 Walk cross-country to the continuation of the trail and climb the hill.
 As you crest the hill the trail again fades but the way is now obvious.
 Descend through meadows, staying to the north of three small tarns, to the Indian Basin trail at 2.0 miles.
 Turn right (southeast on the trail) and retrace your steps back to southwest side of Island Lake.

-Return to Segment 4: Indian Pass Trail to Island Lake
+Return to Segment 4: Little Seneca Lake to Island Lake

 Go To Segment 5: Island Lake to Elkhart Park